dioufee/sdmApp/sdmApp_github.md

 This screen allows the user to select data.frames that are available in the users-workspace when starting the user interface.
-Two test-data sets (testdata and testdata2, information on which is available from ?testdata) that are included in sdcMicro are always available.
+Two test-data sets (testdata and testdata2, information on which is available from ?testdata) that are included in sdmApp are always available.
 Pressing the action button below the drop-down selection input will make the GUI use the selected data frame.